 Instead of your basic center parting, use a center section to create a braid of your choice.
-You can go small or wide with your section and do anything from a fishtail braid to rope braid or a basic three-strand.
+You can go small or wide with your section and do anything from a fishtail braid to a rope braid or a basic three-strand.
 Whatever way you choose, it's sure to make a statement.

 Sometimes the best hair pieces are right under your nose.
-No need to splurge on fancy accessories, just stash that satin ribbon from last year's birthday present.
+No need to splurge on fancy accessories—just stash that satin ribbon from last year's birthday present.

 Thick, Braided Bun

-If you've always dreamed of having a full head of thick hair for updos like this high braided bun (the grass is always greener, I promise you), here are the hair hacks you need to invest in: donut hair buns and synthetic braiding hair.
+If you've always dreamed of having a full head of thick hair for updos like this high, braided bun (the grass is always greener, I promise you), here are the hair hacks you need to invest in: donut hair buns and synthetic braiding hair.
 Secure your natural hair into a tight ponytail, insert the ponytail through your donut bun, and pin into it by draping your hair over the top of the donut (to hide its visibility).
 Then take your synthetic hair braid and wrap it around your bun using hair pins to secure desired placement.

 Never apply heat to your synthetic hair, or it will burn and melt.

 You almost wouldn't know there's a full-on braid in the back of this style.
-This 'do is a great option for older women with longer hair that want to keep things up, elevated, and sophisticated without resorting to a basic blowout or chignon.
+This 'do is a great option for older women with longer hair who want to keep things up, elevated, and sophisticated without resorting to a basic blowout or chignon.

 If you want natural-looking volume that isn't overly teased or distinctly separate from the rest of your style, try an updo that brings that hair back without a parting.
-Gently comb your fingers through the hair while misting a little hairspray to delicately break things up and look more "lived in".
+Gently comb your fingers through the hair while misting a little hairspray to delicately break things up and look more "lived in."